On stopping Fock-space processes: Stopping martingales at general times

-extends to an element of $\bop{\fock}{}$, denoted in the same manner, such that $\| Z_{\wh{S}} \| \le \| Z \|$. \end{theorem} \begin{proof} Suppose first that $S$ is discrete and let $Y$ denote the integral on the right-hand side of~(\ref{eqn:idstopop}).
+extends to an element of $\bop{\fock}{}$, denoted the same way, with $\| Z_{\wh{S}} \| \le \| Z \|$. \end{theorem} \begin{proof} Suppose first that $S$ is discrete and let $Y$ denote the integral on the right-hand side of~(\ref{eqn:idstopop}).
 From Proposition~\ref{prp:procSad} and the remark at the end of Definition~\ref{def:discstop}, it follows that

 so $E_S Y = 0$ and